Shriom276/Clothes-collection/README.md

  - Read: Implemented listing of products and categories.
  - Update: Enabled updating existing products and categories.
  - Delete: Allowed deletion of products and categories.

+ ### Week 4

+ step 1: Install Node Modules
+ step 2: Install Required Dependencies step 3: Right click on the frontend folder and open integrated terminal and  give command in terminal "npm start".

+step 4:  Right click on the backend folder and open integrated terminal and give command in terminal "node server.js"."